Ballon-Saint Mars

 Ballon-Saint Mars ([balɔ̃ sɛ̃ maʁ]) is a commune in the department of Sarthe, western France.
 The municipality was established on 1 January 2016 by merger of the former communes of Ballon and Saint-Mars-sous-Ballon.

+History

+The creation of the new commune of «Ballon-Saint Mars» was decided by a vote of the municipal councils of the communes of Ballon and Saint-Mars-sous-Ballon on 25 June 2015, after several months of negotiations.